yann1ckv/Marketplace_dapp/README.md

 # Marketplace_dapp

 Simple decentralized auctioning website on the Ethereum Blockchain.
-An agreement to sell creates an obligation for the buyer to deposit ether in an escrow contract, where the money is stored untill to buyer agrees to release the money to the sellers' account or the seller agrees to refund the money to the buyers' account.
+An agreement to sell creates an obligation for the buyer to deposit ether in an escrow contract, where the money is stored until the buyer agrees to release the money to the sellers' account or the seller agrees to refund the money to the buyers' account.

 ## Site